-^{} As of September 8, 2006, we had 74,005,649 shares outstanding.

-- (i) The following information is based on the Schedule 13G, filed on February 14, 2006 with the SEC by FMR Corp.
+- As of September 8, 2006, we had 74,005,649 shares outstanding. - (i) The following information is based on the Schedule 13G, filed on February 14, 2006 with the SEC by FMR Corp.
 Fidelity Management & Research Company (Fidelity), 82 Devonshire Street, Boston, Massachusetts 02109, a wholly-owned subsidiary of FMR Corp., and an investment adviser registered under the Investment Advisers Act of 1940, is the beneficial owner of 10,830,102 shares as a result of acting as investment adviser to various investment companies.
-The ownership of one investment company, FA Mid Cap Stock Fund, 82 Devonshire Street, Boston, Massachusetts 02109, amounted to 6,553,560 shares.
-Edward C. Johnson 3d, FMR Corp., through its control of Fidelity, and the funds each has sole power to dispose of the 10,830,102 shares owned by the Funds.
+The ownership of one investment Advisers Act of 1940, is the beneficial owner of 10,830,102 shares as a result of acting as investment adviser to various investment companies.
+The ownership of one investment Advisers Act of 1940, is the beneficial owner of FMR Corp., and the funds each has sole power to dispose of the 10,830,102 shares owned by the Funds.
 Neither FMR Corp., nor Edward C. Johnson 3d, Chairman of FMR Corp., has the sole power to vote or direct the voting of the shares owned directly by the Fidelity Funds, which power resides with the Funds' Boards of Trustees.
 Fidelity carries out the voting of the shares under written guidelines established by the Funds' Boards of Trustees.
-Fidelity Funds, which power resides with the Funds' Boards of Trustees.
-Fidelity Carries out the voting of the shares under written guidelines established by the Funds' Boards of Trustees.
 Fidelity Management Trust Company, 82 Devonshire Street, Boston, Massachusetts 02109, a wholly-owned subsidiary of FMR Corp., is the beneficial owner of 129,800 shares as a result of its serving as investment manager of the institutional account(s).
-Edward C. Johnson 3d and FMR Corp., through its control of Fidelity Management Trust Company, each has sole dispositive power over 129,800 shares and sole power to vote or to direct the voting of 129,800 shares owned by the institutional account(s).
-Members of the Edward C. Johnson 3d family are the predominant owners of Class B shares of common stock of FMR Corp., representing approximately 49% of the voting power of PMR Corp., The Johnson family group and all other Class B shares of Cass B shares of E - ii) The following information is based on the Form 13F filed on August 11, 2006 with the SEC by McLean Budden Ltd. (McLean Budden).
-The Form 13F indicates that McLean Budden is the beneficial owner of 7,270,318 shares.
+Edward C. Johnson 3d and FMR Corp., through its control of Fidelity Management Trust Company, each has sole dispositive power over 129,800 shares and sole power to vote or to direct the voting of 129,800 shares on the institutional account(s).
+Edward C. Johnson 3d family are the predominant owners of Class B shares of common stock of FMR Corp., representing approximately 49% of the voting power of FMR Corp.
+The Johnson family group and all other Class B shareholders have entered into a shareholders' voting agreement under which all Class B shares will be voted in accordance with the majority vote of Class B shares.
+Accordingly, thro - (ii) The following information is based on the Form 13F filed on August 11, 2006 with the SEC by McLean Budden Ltd. (McLean Budden).
+The Form 13F indicates that McLean Budden is the beneficial owner of

+- 7,270,318 shares.
 McLean Budden has sole voting power and sole dispositive power over 7,270,318 shares. - (iii) The following information is based on the Form 13D filed on September 8, 2006 with the SEC by Kensico Capital Management Corporation (Kensico).
 The Form 13D indicates that Kensico is the beneficial owner of 4,633,700 shares.
 Kensico has sole voting power and sole dispositive power over 4,633,700 shares.